IsaakBM/cesmle-ocn-fetch/README.md

   levels, and wet mask used by the coastal-fill logic
 - the current implementation relies on that trusted target wet mask to control where fill is allowed
+- the fill is applied to the anomaly only, never directly to the final absolute field
+- the current default method is a distance-weighted anomaly fill on the trusted target grid, intended to reduce unresolved empty coastal target cells more smoothly than a pure nearest-value fill
 - the code comments also document possible later conservative variants, such as only filling cells adjacent to originally valid anomaly cells or reducing the effective fill distance

+Current coastal-fill controls exposed by the runners:

+- `COASTAL_FILL_METHOD`
+  - `nearest`
+  - `distance_weighted` (current default)
+- `COASTAL_FILL_MAX_STEPS`
+  - maximum donor search radius in grid-cell steps
+- `COASTAL_FILL_WEIGHT_POWER`
+  - inverse-distance weighting exponent for the distance-weighted method
+- `COASTAL_FILL_MIN_DONORS`
+  - target minimum donor count for the distance-weighted method

 Runner layout for this coastal-fill branch: